sparc-iitdh/workshop/schedule.md

 ## 09 Dec 2019 (Mon): Public Seminar on Music Technology and Music Instrument Modeling

-(Title and abstract for the talks will be updated shortly)
+(Title and abstract for the talks will be updated shortly)1

  09.00-09.15|Inauguration and opening remarks (Prof. Mahadeva Prasanna) 09.15 - 09.45|	Introduction and Background (Ajay Srinivasamurthy)|